-During his visit to Guam in April, Okinawa Gov. Denny Tamaki told his local counterpart, Gov. Lou Leon Guerrero that the U.S. military has informed him the Marines’ transfer would begin between October 2024 and March 2025.
+The new schedule of Marine Air Ground Task Force’s deployment to Guam, a central feature of the U.S.-Japan realignment plan, is four years earlier than previously announced.
+During his visit to Guam in April, Okinawa Gov. Denny Tamaki told his local counterpart, Gov. Lou Leon Guerrero that the U.S. military had informed him the Marines’ transfer would begin between October 2024 and March 2025.

+The report dated June 1, 2019 was made public two months after the Pentagon announced the downsizing of military projects on Guam.
 Eight defense projects on Guam are among the 127 military construction tasks that stand to lose funding as a result of the DOD’s $3.6 billion fund diversion measure to build President Trump’s Mexican border wall projects.
-The $257 million worth of projects on the chopping block are components of the $8.7-billion Marines’ relocation program
+The $257 million worth of projects on the chopping block are components of the $8.7-billion Marines’ relocation program.

-The DOD said the Indo-Pacific Command currently has more than 2,000 aircraft; 200 ships and submarines; and more than 370,000 soldiers, sailors, marines, airmen, DoD civilians, and contractors assigned within its area of responsibility.
+DOD said the Indo-Pacific Command currently has more than 2,000 aircraft; 200 ships and submarines; and more than 370,000 soldiers, sailors, marines, airmen, DoD civilians, and contractors assigned within its area of responsibility.

 “The addition of rotational maritime lift in Guam will increase the reach of our combat power in the Western Pacific,” the report said.
 “At Anderson Air Force Base, we have established an active Army Missile Defense capability in response to increasing threats, and maintain a continuous bomber presence and ISR capability.”